Lehigh Mountain Hawks men's lacrosse: Recent history

-Lehigh has made three appearances in the NCAA Tournament; their first was in 2012.
+Lehigh has made four appearances in the NCAA Tournament; their first was in 2012.
 They earned an automatic bid into the tournament by winning the Patriot League conference tournament over Bucknell, 13–9.

 Their first NCAA Tournament game ended in defeat, losing 10–9 against Maryland, after being seeded number seven in the tournament.
 The Mountain Hawks made the tournament again in 2013, in which they lost to North Carolina.

 In 2021, the Hawks advanced to the Patriot League final by defeating Colgate 13–9 in the semi-finals.
 The conference championship game against Loyola, scheduled for May 9, 2021, was canceled after an outbreak of Covid-19 on the Loyola team.
 By virtue of the no-contest, Lehigh became the Patriot League's automatic qualifier for the 2021 NCAA Division I Men's Lacrosse Championship.
 The Hawks were defeated in the first round by Rutgers.

 Head coach Kevin Cassese, who had led the Mountain Hawks to each of their conference tournament championships and NCAA tournament appearances, left the program to become associate head coach at Virginia on June 19, 2023.
-Associate head coach/defensive coordinator Will Scudder was promoted to succeed Cassese on the same day.
-The Mountain Hawks won the Patriot League tournament in Scudder's first year at the helm in 2024 despite low expectations entering the season.
+Associate head coach/defensive coordinator and Lehigh lacrosse alumnus, Will Scudder, was promoted to succeed Cassese on the same day.

+In Scudder's first year at the helm in 2024, despite low expectations entering the season, the Mountain Hawks tied Army West Point for a share of the Patriot League regular season title and won the Patriot League tournament, beating Navy 12-8 in the semifinals and Boston University 11-10 in the championship game.
+The Mountain Hawks advanced to the 2024 NCAA Tournament, where they ultimately fell to Johns Hopkins 13-10 in the first round.

-Season Results
+Season results

 The following is a list of Lehigh’s season results during the NCAA Division I era starting in 1971, as well as certain pre-NCAA era seasons: